JoshEmbedded/welding_robot/README.md

 # Welding Robot

+## Calibration Branch Description

+This branch is used for testing of calibration procedure.
+Successful code is then merged into the 'Main' brain.

+**Recommended not to abstract from this branch!**

 ## Brief Description

 This package contains code that can run the operation of a custom UR5e robot to perform weld seam detection using laser scan data and perform laser scan to flange calibration.